ItProjectsSchool/Call_Apply_Bind/README.md

 // 1<br/>
 // 2<br/>

-The method call change context of our function and set obj like the context in the first case and obj2 like the context in the second case. <br/>
+The method call change context of our function and set obj as the context in the first case and obj2 as the context in the second case. <br/>

 Apply is similar to call.
 The difference is with the way we send the arguments. <br/>
 Let's create a new function. <br/>